cs50/cs50.readthedocs.io/heroku.md

 1. Push your code to GitHub.

     ```
+    git add -A
-    git commit -am "first commit"
+    git commit -m "first commit"
     git push -u origin master
     ```
     If you visit `https://github.com/username/finance`, where `username` is your own GitHub username, you should see your code in the repository.

 1. Sign up for a free Heroku account at <https://signup.heroku.com/>, if you don't have one already.